jolie/docs/web/glossary.md

 - the transport protocol used for communications through the port;
 - the interface that the port makes accessible.

+### Surface
+The resulting interface offered by an inputPort, intended as the sum of all the available interfaces at the given port.

 ### Connection
 We say that an output port is _connected to_ an input port when it is meant that messages sent through the former will reach the latter.